cjchand/ansible-role-sensu2/docs/vagrant-README.md

 Selecting an OS
 ===============

-While defaulted to Ubuntu Trusty, there are commented entries in the `Vagrantfile` for CentOS and Debian starting on line 12:
+While defaulted to CentOS 7, there are commented entries in the `Vagrantfile` for Debian and Ubuntu starting on line 12:
 ```
-# box_name = "centos/7"
+box_name = "centos/7"
 # box_name = "debian/jessie64"
-box_name = "ubuntu/trusty64"
+# box_name = "ubuntu/trusty64"
 ```

+Simply uncomment the OS you wish to use.

+**Note**: If you have already deployed Vagrant VMs, make sure to use `vagrant destroy` to get gid of those prior to making this change.
+Vagrant can get confused if you change things in `Vagrantfile` or `vagrant-hosts.yml` while it has existing VMs.

 Deploying VMs via Vagrant